spacetelescope/jwst/docs/jwst/refpix/description.rst

        subtracted from the full group on a row-by-row basis.
 Note that the ``odd_even_rows`` parameter is ignored for NIR data when the side reference pixels are processed.
     #.
 Transform the data back to the JWST focal plane, or DMS, frame.
+    #.
+Flag reference pixel locations in DQ array as DO_NOT_USE now that the correction is
+       complete, so that they are not used in ramp fitting or any other downstream steps.

 MIR Detector Data
 +++++++++++++++++